 Applications for refunds on season skipasses must be submitted to one of the main points of sale or by email within 15 days of the skiing accident.

 If 20 or more skiing days have been used no refund will be given, as 20 days is the usual period of use for a season skipass.
-The five optional skiing days in the Skirama Dolomiti Adamello Brenta, Brentonicoski, Funivie Lagorai and Panarotta resorts are non-refundable.
+The five optional skiing days in the Skirama Dolomiti Adamello Brenta, Brentonicoski and Funivie Lagorai resorts are non-refundable.